Oswald Peraza Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.
+- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- The right-hander's most recent time out was on Saturday against the Los Angeles Angels, when he went six innings, surrendering five earned runs while allowing eight hits.
+- In his most recent appearance on Tuesday, the righty threw 5 1/3 innings against the Colorado Rockies, giving up four earned runs while surrendering seven hits.

-- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing batters.
+- In 21 games this season, the 27-year-old has amassed a 4.27 ERA and 8 strikeouts per nine innings, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.